 Top 5 Tips for Your Stay at Home Mom Resume

 - Don’t try to gloss over your employment gap

 - Being a mom is a challenging job.
 Don’t skim over it and leave a gap in your employment history!
 Instead, own your experience and use any skills you’ve picked up to your advantage.
 Whether you learned Excel or Quickbooks in your spare time, or sharpened your budgeting and time management skills, put it down.
 Confidence is key!

 - Make your career objective personal

 - As you transition from a stay at home mom back into the corporate world, you may want to highlight how your past and current experience makes you a good fit for the role you’re applying for.
-However, it needs to be 100% tailored to each job: mention the company by name, and focus on relevant skills you have that they want.
+However, your objective statement needs to be 100 percent tailored to each job: mention the company by name, and focus on relevant skills you have that they want.
 If it’s generic, you’ll lose the recruiter’s attention.

 - Focus on your strengths